This post is being kept up-to-date. It was first published on July 23, 2012.

-Voter IDs laws have become a political flashpoint in what's gearing up to be another close election year.
-Supporters say the laws — which 30 states have now enacted in some form — are needed to combat voter fraud, while critics see them as a tactic to disenfranchise voters.
+Voter ID laws are a contentious issue in the 2016 presidential election cycle.
+Many of the statutes will have their first test at the polls this year.
+Supporters say the laws — which 36 states have now enacted in some form — are needed to combat voter fraud, while critics see them as a tactic to disenfranchise voters.

 We’ve taken a step back to look at the facts behind the laws and break down the issues at the heart of the debate.